In 2016, we went on our first trek which was the Kheerganga trek. It is a perfect trek for beginners.

 This was also the first time we camped in the mountains and made so many friends on the way.
 Frankly, I was scared the entire time because I am scared of heights.
 But I know that if given a chance to do it again, I would definitely repeat the whole experience.
 Because the feeling of waking up in the morning and admiring the mountains around you is indescribable.

+If you are planning to do the Kheerganga trek as your first trek, it is an easy trek however, you need a lot of stamina at times to climb.
 In this Kheerganga trekking guide, we have mentioned all the information to help you plan your trip.
 This includes stay, transportation, and the costs and all the tips to make it a memorable trek.

 Disclaimer: This article may contain links to our affiliate partners such as Amazon, Booking.com, etc. If you find our website useful, please consider booking through our links.
 When you do we earn a small percentage at no extra cost to you.

 The Highest Point of the Trek: 10,065 ft.

 Start time: Make sure you start your trek early morning around 6 a.m